umbraco/HacktoberfestActivityLog/README.md

 - 2023-10-29 - [Richard Jackson](https://github.com/jacksorjacksor) - [YouTube Tutorial](https://youtu.be/RNesCW0AncM) - Returning a View with a custom Model - Umbraco CMS 10
 - 2023-10-26 - [Paul Seal](https://github.com/prjseal) - [Blog posts](https://codeshare.co.uk/blog/how-to-create-a-github-repository-picker-using-octokit-and-contentment/) - "How to create a GitHub Repository Picker using Octokit and Contentment"
 - 2023-10-26 - [Richard Jackson](https://github.com/jacksorjacksor) - Speaker at [UmbraCymru](https://www.meetup.com/umbracymru/events/296277693/) - Gave a talk called "Umbracademia" discussing my own MSc.
 Computing dissertation project
+- 2023-10-30 - [Rachel Breeze](https://github.com/RachBreeze) - Speaker at with Phil Whittaker [Manchester Tech Festival](https://www.manchestertechfestival.co.uk/2023-festival/) as part of their (Pathways into Tech track)[https://www.manchestertechfestival.co.uk/pathways-into-tech/] about the benefits of attending meetups, conferences and unconferences.
+As well as showing how Umbraco Manchester and Leeds are run, to help attendees grow, and the value of being part of the Umbraco community.

 ## New Umbraco packages

 Eligible contributions are brand new packages (Umbraco plugins) that have not been released on the [Umbraco Marketplace](https://marketplace.umbraco.com/) before October 2023.